yuriys-kentico/kontent-custom-element-samples/Magento/README.md

 # Magento product selector
-Magento product selector is a selector connected to Magento instance which allows users to search and select a product from Shopify product catalog.
+Magento product selector is a selector connected to Magento instance which allows users to search and select a product from Magento product catalog.
 When the element is disabled, it only displays the selected product.

 ![Magento product selector](MagentoProductSelector.gif)